 The majority of RV mattresses are made from memory foam, latex foam, or poly foam.
 All-foam mattresses do not contain steel coils as hybrid and innerspring mattresses do.
 This can make them lighter, more flexible, and less bulky — all features that make for a great RV mattress.

 Latex, poly, and memory foams differ in terms of feel and support.
 Let’s take a look at the unique features of each type of material.

-- Memory Foam – Memory foam is a viscoelastic polyurethane that reduces motion transfer and has a slow response to pressure.
+- Memory foam is a viscoelastic polyurethane that reduces motion transfer and has a slow response to pressure.
 As a mattress material, memory foam is best known for sinkage and contouring to the body.
-Memory foam comes in a range of firmness options, from extra soft to extra firm.
+Memory foam comes in a range of firmness options, from extra soft to extra-firm.
 To counteract memory foam’s tendency to retain body heat, many RV mattresses infuse this material with gel, copper, or other cooling material to improve ventilation and comfort.

-- Poly foam – Poly foam is made from a type of polyurethane that lacks the viscoelastic properties of memory foam.
+- Poly foam is made from a type of polyurethane that lacks the viscoelastic properties of memory foam.
 Poly foam has a quick response to pressure and is typically used to complement memory foam or latex as a support or transition layer.
-Poly foam is generally one of the more affordable materials used in mattresses.
+It’s generally one of the more affordable materials used in mattresses.

 Mattress firmness is rated on a 1–10 scale, with 1 being the softest and 10 being the firmest.
 6.5 is the mattress industry standard for medium firmness.
 The best firmness level for you will depend on your sleeping position, weight, and personal preferences.